In this guide

 How Election Markets Resolve

-Resolution mechanisms depend on the specific market:
+Resolution mechanisms depend on the specific market type:

 Types of Election Markets